kir-/kir-.github.io/_pages/about.md

 During my undergrad I had the priveledge of conducting research with [Dr. Martin Ester](https://scholar.google.ca/citations?user=ZYwC_CQAAAAJ), where I worked on Generative Flow Networks (GFlowNets) for structure-based drug discovery.

-Currently, I am pursuing several projects involving the application of generative models to model predictive control and multi-agent collision avoidance using HJ reachability.
+Currently, I am pursuing several projects involving the application of generative models to model predictive control and multi-agent collision avoidance using Hamilton-Jacobi reachability.

 Reach out at: `graysonl [at] sfu.ca`